GMELab/EX-TERR/README.md

 after LDpred2 adjustment. `ldpred2_betadj` contains standardized weights, adjusted for allele frequency (MAF), where $\hat{\beta}_{\text{adj}} = \hat{\beta} \times \sqrt{2 \times \text{MAF} (1 - \text{MAF})}$.

-### Part 2: Thresholding of Rotated LDpred2 Weights by rotation SD.
+### Part 2: Thresholding of Rotated LDpred2 Weights by SD

 In order to improve efficiency and reduce noise by dimension reduction, variant information is rotated using matrices generated through the `get_rotations()` function.
 This function only needs to be performed once using the full genotype